Instance Initialization Block (IIB) in Java

 Multiple Instance Initialization Blocks in a Program

 We can also have multiple IIBs in a single class.
 If the compiler finds multiple IIBs, then they all are executed from top to bottom i.e. the IIB which is written at the top will be executed first.

 IIB1 block IIB2 block IIB3 block Constructor Called

 Instance Initialization Block with parent class

 You can have IIBs in parent class also.
 Instance initialization block code runs immediately after the call to super() in a constructor.
-The compiler executes parents class’s IIB before executing current class’s IIBs.
+The compiler executes the parent’s class’s IIB before executing the current class’s IIBs.

 B-IIB block B-Constructor Called A-IIB block A-Constructor Called

-In the above example, the compiler tries to execute constructor of class A, when the object of class A is created.
+In the above example, the compiler tries to execute the class A constructor, when the object of class A is created.
 But it finds super() statement and goes to the parent class constructor first to be executed.
-Order of execution, in this case, will be as follows:
+The order of execution, in this case, will be as follows:

 - Instance Initialization Block of the superclass.